ibm-cloud-docs/account/faqs-iam.md

 In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Access (IAM)**, and select your name on the Users page.
 Then, depending on the access you're looking for, open the different tabs:

-* To determine what access you have through the access groups you are assigned, select **Access groups**.
+* To determine what access you have through the access groups you are assigned, select **Access groups** and view the table.
-* To see IAM access policies that are assigned to you, select the **Access policies**.
+* To see IAM access policies that are assigned to you, select **Access policies** and view the table.
-* To see your Cloud Foundry access for all orgs and spaces, select **Cloud Foundry access**.
+* To see your Cloud Foundry access for all orgs and spaces, select **Cloud Foundry**.

 ## What actions are mapped to each IAM role?
 {: #action-mapping}
 {: faq}

 When you invite a new user or assign a user IAM access, you can view the actions that are associated with each role.
-Click the **Actions for role** option to view a list of all actions that are mapped to a specific role.
+Click the numbers listed next to each role to view a list of all actions that are mapped to a specific role.
 By reviewing the mapping of actions to roles, you can confidently know what access you're assigning.

 ## How do I request access to a resource?
 {: #request-access}